Protesting Thai students boycott royal graduation day | Politics

 Protesting Thai students boycott royal graduation day

+It was unclear how many students joined the boycott.
+Pictures from the hall showed only alternate seats occupied because of social-distancing measures to prevent the spread of coronavirus.
+The king told students to use their knowledge and ability to honour and serve the country.

-Papangkorn Asavapanichakul, 24, said he would attend.
+Papangkorn Asavapanichakul, 24, was among those who did attend.
 "I want the photograph.
 It's a once-in-a-lifetime event," he said.

 Degree ceremonies presided over by the king began before the end of absolute monarchy in 1932 at a time the palace sought to strengthen its relationship with a growing middle class.
 They gained greater importance under the king's late father, King Bhumibol Adulyadej, who spent decades working to strengthen the prestige of the monarchy - which according to the constitution must be revered.